Short-term residential treatment center for teen depression | ThreePeaks Ascent

 People who are depressed tend to have poor coping skills.
 People who are depressed can respond negatively to loud noises, boredom, or other stressors.

 Have you ever heard of the brain-gut connection?
-Researchers have found that people who experience a mental health problem like depression, and anxiety can also experience intestinal distress.
+Researchers have found that people who experience other mental health problems like depression, and anxiety can also experience intestinal distress.
 This distress is usually caused by increased inflammation in the gut.

 Teens often fail to get help with their depressive disorder on their own.
 They may not even know what kinds of help are out there.
 They rely on the adults in their life to advise them on what to do when depression knocks them off their feet.
 Adults often have access to resources that teens do not.